adjust/windows_sdk/README.md

 ## Example app

-There are different example apps inside the [`Adjust` directory][example]: `AdjustWP80Example` for Windows Phone 8.0, `AdjustWP81Example` for Windows Phone 8.1 and `AdjustWSExample` for Windows Store.
+There are different example apps inside the [`Adjust` directory][example]:
+1. `AdjustUAP10Example` for Universal Windows Apps,
+2. `AdjustWP81Example` for Windows Phone 8.1,
+3. `AdjustWSExample` for Windows Store.

 You can use these example projects to see how the adjust SDK can be integrated into your app.

 ## Basic Installation

 These are the basic steps required to integrate the adjust SDK into your Windows Phone or Windows Store project.
-We are going to assume that you use Visual Studio 2013 or later, with the latest NuGet package manager installed.
-A previous version that supports Windows Phone 8.0 or Windows 8 should also work.
+We are going to assume that you use Visual Studio 2015 or later, with the latest NuGet package manager installed.
+A previous version that supports Windows Phone 8.1 or Windows 8 should also work.
 The screenshots show the integration process for a Windows Universal app, but the procedure is very similar for both Windows Store or Phone apps.
-The differences with Windows Phone 8.0 will be noted throughout the walkthrough.
+Any differences with Windows Phone 8.1 or Windows Store apps will be noted throughout the walkthrough.

-### 1. Install the package Adjust using NuGet
+### 1. Install the package Adjust using NuGet Package Manager

+Right click on the project in the Solution Explorer, then click on `Manage NuGet Packages...`.
+In the NuGet Package Manager window, click on "Browse" tab, enter "adjust" in the search box, and press Enter.
+Adjust package sould be the first search result, click on it, and in the right pane, click on Install.

+![][adjust_nuget_pm]

+Another method to install Adjust package is using Package Manager Console.
-In the Visual Studio menu, select `TOOLS → Library Package Manager → Package Manager Console` to open the Package Manager Console view.
+In the Visual Studio menu, select `TOOLS → NuGet Package Manager → Package Manager Console` (or, in older version of Visual Studio `TOOLS → Library Package Manager → Package Manager Console`) to open the Package Manager Console view.

-![][nuget_click]

 After the `PM>` prompt, enter the following line and press `<Enter>` to install the [Adjust package][NuGet]: